pysat/pysat/docs/dependency.rst

 **pysat_testing2d_xarray:**
-A satellite-like object that returns all of the above plus an imager-like dataset, ie, remote data that is a function of x and y.
+A satellite-like object that returns all of the above plus an imager-like dataset, i.e., remote data that is a function of x and y.

 **pysat_testmodel:**
 An xarray obejct that returns a 4D object as a function of latitude, longitude,